Pojetta/probability-stream-06-joannafarris/README.md

 ### Data & Logging

 Originally, the project processed the stream entirely in memory.
-It has been extended (within this same repository) to write **periodic snapshots** for offline analysis.
+It has been extended to write **periodic snapshots** for offline analysis.

 Each snapshot row includes: